 Vail residents turn out to back Town Council against Vail Resorts

-VAIL — A number of residents Tuesday, Sept.
-6 came to town hall to show support for the Vail Town Council’s decision to acquire by condemnation a parcel in East Vail.
+A number of residents Tuesday came to town hall to show support for the Vail Town Council’s decision to acquire by condemnation a parcel in East Vail.

 The Vail Town Council kicks off every meeting with citizen participation, in which anyone can talk about anything that isn’t on that evening’s agenda.
 Those comments are usually brief, and cover a range of issues.